Jews outside Europe under Axis occupation

 Jews outside Europe under Axis occupation suffered greatly during World War II.
 While there is academic consensus that the extermination of the non-European Jews was a long-term goal for the Nazi regime, it is less clear whether there were any imminent plans or policies to that end.
-Although there is no unanimity among historians on this point, historian Matthew Ghobrial Cockerill writes that "The purported evidence for planned extermination operations outside of Europe is unpersuasive."

 In European North Africa

 There were 400,000 Jews in France on the other side of the Mediterranean in North Africa (French Algeria, which was an integral part of metropolitan France, the French Protectorate in Morocco and the French protectorate of Tunisia).
 They were included in the number relevant to "the Final Solution to the Jewish Question in Europe" under: "France/unoccupied territory 700,000".

-Like the Jews of Denmark, the Jews of Europe's four territories in North Africa were spared the mass deportations that happened in some countries and territories under Nazi occupation or in the German sphere of influence.
+The Jews of the Axis occupied territories in North Africa were spared the mass deportations that occurred in most other areas that fell under Nazi occupation.

 Jews of Italian Libya

 Libya was under Italian rule.
 The Jews, who were British and Italian subjects, suffered from antisemitism and economic restrictions as a result of the strengthening of Italy's relationship with Germany.
 From 1942, laws of racial discrimination were activated in Libya.
 Men between the ages of 18 and 45 were recruited to forced labor, including at camps like Giado, and thousands died from hunger and epidemics.
 In February of that year, the Germans ordered the transfer of the Jews to concentration camps.